Belgium women's national football team: UEFA Women's Championship

+UEFA Women's Nations League

 Algarve Cup

 Belgium was invited to play at the 2016 Algarve Cup in Portugal and ended fifth out of eight teams.
 The teams were divided into two groups; after the group stage, placement matches were played among the equally ranked teams from both groups.
 Belgium ended third in Group A, and won the placement match against Russia (third place in Group B) with 5–0.

 Cyprus Cup

 Belgium has been invited to the Cyprus Cup four times, as of 2019.
 Their first appearance was in 2015.
 They were sorted into group C that year, with Mexico, Czech Republic and South Africa, and ended last in the group.
 They also lost the placement match (after penalties) against South Korea, resulting in the last place of all 12 teams.
 In 2017 Belgium finished third in Group A with Switzerland, North Korea and Italy, and eventually reached seventh place out of 12 after winning the placement match against Austria.

 Belgium was also invited to play the tournament in 2018, in a group with Austria, Czech Republic and Spain.
 They ended second in the group behind eventual winner Spain, and fifth overall (out of 12) after winning the placement match against South Africa.
 Belgium returned to the Cyprus Cup in 2019.
 They were in Group C with Austria, Slovakia and Nigeria.
 Belgium finished in third place after defeating Austria on penalties in the third place match.